If I haven’t already said this to you yet, Happy New Year!

 Eat and drink smartly, sleep right, get plenty of exercise, and, take time out for relaxation.

-Seriously, if you’re in bad shape, always tired and stressed out, this will affect your output, and your motivation for blogging will be low.
+Seriously, if you’re in bad shape, lethargic and stressed out, this will affect your output, and your motivation for blogging will be low.

 #07.
 Read educational and inspiring books.